WorldQuant University

-WorldQuant University (WQU) is a U.S. accredited not-for-profit university.
-Its programs are entirely-free.
-As of May 2022, between its two programs, WQU has graduated more than 11,000 students from over 100 countries.
-It is licensed by the Board of Regents of the State of Louisiana and accredited by the Distance Education Accrediting Commission (DEAC) for its Master’s Degree in Financial Engineering Program.
-WQU’s Applied Data Science Lab is a credentialed offering where students use data analysis to solve real-world and complex problems.

-Overview
+WorldQuant University (WQU) is a not-for-profit online university.
+Its programs are U.S. accredited and entirely-free.

+As of March 2025, WQU has graduated over 1500 students from the Master of Science in Financial Engineering program and conferred credentials from their Lab offerings to more than 4,000 learners from over 150 countries.

+History

-WorldQuant University was founded by Igor Tulchinsky in 2015 on the premise that talent is equally distributed but opportunity is not.
+WorldQuant University was founded by Igor Tulchinsky in 2015 on the premise that talent is global, opportunity is not.
 The University is funded by the WorldQuant Foundation.
 After being licensed by the Louisiana Board of Regents, the Foundation launched WQU in 2015 enrolling several hundred students in a free, online Master's degree in Quantitative Finance.
 As its first president, Sarah McCue, PhD, conceptualized and led the launch of WQU's financial engineering Master's Degree.

 Daphne Kis, who had served on the University's Advisory Board, was brought on as CEO and Board Director in 2017.
+In 2023, Ms. Kis transitioned from CEO to President.
+John Endrud, formerly of Collegis Education, was brought in as CEO.

 In late 2016, the university was awarded the 2016 Dive Award: Startup of the Year by the publication Education Dive.
 By June 2017, it had enrolled 700 students from 40 countries.
 In 2021, WQU was accredited by the Distance Education Accrediting Commission (DEAC).
 Through WorldQuant, it is a Strategic Partner of the Milken Institute and the World Economic Forum (WEF).

-Relationship to WorldQuant

-Igor Tulchinsky, Founder, Chairman, and CEO of WorldQuant, LLC, established the WorldQuant Foundation, which sponsors WorldQuant University.

 Advisory board

 WorldQuant University’s Advisory Board is a group of prominent leaders in the finance, business, and education sectors who function as advocates and advisors.
 Active members provide support regarding educational requirements, professional preparation, and overall workplace development to WQU leadership.

 WQU’s Advisory Board meets on a regular basis.
-Members of the Advisory Board include Linda Ban, Lydiah Kemunto Bosire, Lenore Blum, Marc Carletti, Michael DeAddio, Bruno Dupire, Esther Dyson, Paul Tudor Jones, Ann Kirschner, Alex Lipton, Christopher Mason, Mel Ochoa, David Shrier, Admiral James Stavridis, USN, and Susan Wolford.
+Members of the Advisory Board include Linda Ban, Lydiah Kemunto Bosire, Lenore Blum, Marc Carletti, Bruno Dupire, Esther Dyson, Paul Tudor Jones, Ann Kirschner, Alex Lipton, Christopher Mason, Mel Ochoa, David Shrier, and Susan Wolford.

 Academics

-WorldQuant University currently offers an entirely-free, two-year Master of Science in Financial Engineering (MScFE) degree program and a free, self-paced Applied Data Science Lab.
-Successful completion of the former results in the student earning an accredited Master's degree; upon completion of the latter, students attain a shareable Credly certification.
+WorldQuant University currently offers an entirely-free, two-year Master of Science in Financial Engineering (MScFE) degree program and free, self-paced credentialed offerings in the Applied Data Science Lab and Applied AI Lab: Deep Learning for Computer Vision.
+Successful completion of the former results in the student earning an accredited Master's degree; upon completion of the labs, students attain a shareable Credly certification.